-1 PREFACE In studying our Bible, sometimes we may believe in a particular doctrine but not fully understand/know all the details. - The doctrine of the Trinity immediately comes to mind. - We might not fully comprehend it and know all the details or background, but we believe it. - That is not true with this topic and will cause doctrinal problems. - Early in this author's ministry, the topic, "What day did Jesus die?
-(Wednesday; Thursday; or Friday) had little impact. - With little research, as taught by my previous professors in Bible College, the three 24-hour days ("three days and three nights") of Matthew 12:40 were the lynchpin to arrive at a Wednesday death.
-2 Preface Thursday's death was viewed by those willing to do a little more study with Matthew 12:40 text, who agreed that a "day" does not have to be a full twelve hours. - The Friday death was thought of as a Catholic view, and so was to be avoided at all costs.
-This writer accepted the view of a Wednesday death as there seemed to be other "more important" matters that got my attention. - Is there any more critical text than one that deals with our Savior's death, burial, and Resurrection (see I Corinthians 15)?
-3 Preface Many years ago, when studying the Feasts of Israel in Leviticus Chapter 23, a doctrinal/hermeneutical conflict had to be reconciled. - The problem was that the Rabbinical teachers would count the 50 days (called "counting of the omer") between the Feast of Passover and the Feast of Pentecost.
+In studying our Bible, sometimes we may believe in a particular doctrine but not fully understand/know all the details.

+- The doctrine of the Trinity immediately comes to mind. - We might not fully comprehend it and know all the details or background, but we believe it. - That is not true with this topic and will cause doctrinal problems.

+Early in this author's ministry, the topic, "What day did Jesus die?"
+(Wednesday, Thursday, or Friday) had little impact.

+- With little research, as taught by my previous professors in Bible College, the three 24-hour days ("three days and three nights") of Matthew 12:40 were the lynchpin to arrive at a Wednesday death.

+Thursday's death was viewed by those willing to do a little more study with Matthew 12:40 text, who agreed that a "day" does not have to be a full twelve hours.

+- The Friday death was thought of as a Catholic view, and so was to be avoided at all costs.

+This writer accepted the view of a Wednesday death as there seemed to be other "more important" matters that got my attention.

+- Is there any more critical text than one that deals with our Savior's Death, Burial, and Resurrection (see I Corinthians 15)?

+Many years ago, when studying the Feasts of Israel in Leviticus Chapter 23, a doctrinal/hermeneutical conflict had to be reconciled.

+- The problem was that the Rabbinical teachers would count the 50 days (called "counting of the omer") between the Feast of Passover and the Feast of Pentecost.

 Yet our Bible text states that the counting was to begin from the Feast of First Fruits, as both feasts were to take place "on the morrow after the Sabbath."

+Counting of the Omer ("sheaf") - עֹמֶר

+It counts 49 days between the Passover (rabbinical) and Shavuot (Pentecost).\

+- "Counting the Omer (Sefirat Ha'Omer) and Israel's National Holidays - Jewish Tradition." [yahadut.org](http://yahadut.org).

+Exodus 16:36 Now an omer is the tenth part of an ephah.

+- During the Temple period, the offering of the omer was ...one of the ten which were offered to priests within the Temple precincts, when Jewish farmers would bring the first of that year's grain crop to Jerusalem.

+- Tosefta (Hallah, ch.
+2)

+Omer - Sheaf

+Rabbis differ on measurement, but it would be about one wrapped barley grain.

-4 Notice when one was to begin counting the "Omer" Feasts of First Fruits - Leviticus 23:11-12 And he shall wave the sheaf before the LORD, to be accepted for you: on the morrow after the sabbath the priest shall wave it. - "sheaf" - עֵתָה - 'ômer Feast of Shavuot/Weeks/Pentecost - Leviticus 23:15-16 And ye shall count unto you from the morrow after the sabbath, from the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete: (16) Even unto the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto the LORD.
-5 Preface So, my question became, why would the rabbis declare the count to begin at Passover? - As the study continued, more questions popped up.
-Did the day after the Passover Feast - the Feast of Unleavened Bread always have to be a Sabbath no matter what day it fell (Pharisee view)? - That question led: How many Sabbaths are in a week?
+Notice How the Bible counts the "Omer"

+Feasts of First Fruits

+- Leviticus 23:11-12 And he shall wave the sheaf before the LORD, to be accepted for you: on the morrow after the sabbath the priest shall wave it. - "sheaf" - עֹמֶר - 'ômer

+Feast of Shavuot/Weeks/Pentecost

+- Leviticus 23:15-16 And ye shall count unto you from the morrow after the sabbath, from the day that ye brought the sheaf of the wave offering; seven sabbaths shall be complete: (16) Even unto the morrow after the seventh sabbath shall ye number fifty days; and ye shall offer a new meat offering unto the LORD.

+So, my question became, why would the rabbis declare the count to begin at Passover?

+- As the study continued, more questions popped up. - Did the day after the Passover Feast - the Feast of Unleavened Bread always have to be a Sabbath no matter what day it fell (Pharisee view)? - That question led: How many Sabbaths are in a week?

-Our answer is connected to other doctrines like a domino effect.
-So YES, THIS DISCUSSION IS NEEDED, SO WE DON'T FALL INTO THIS SAME ERRORS TAUGHT BY THE RABBIS! - We will elaborate more as we continue the study.
+Our answers are connected to other doctrines like a domino effect.
+So YES, THIS DISCUSSION IS NEEDED, SO WE DON'T FALL INTO THIS SAME ERRORS TAUGHT BY THE RABBIS!

+- We will elaborate more as we continue the study.